Malmö FF: Statistics

 Malmö FF have played 86 seasons in Allsvenskan.
 The only clubs to have played more seasons are AIK with 93 and IFK Göteborg with 89 (2021).
 The club are also the leaders of the all-time Allsvenskan table since the end of the 2012 season.
 They are the only Nordic club to have played a European Cup final, present day UEFA Champions League, having reached the 1979 European Cup Final.
 Malmö FF is also the only Nordic club to have been represented at the Intercontinental Cup (succeeded by FIFA Club World Cup) in which they competed for the 1979 title.

-Club honours
+Honours

-Malmö FF have won domestic, European, and international honours.
+Malmö FF have won domestic honours.
 The club currently holds the records for most Swedish championships, Allsvenskan and Svenska Cupen titles.
-The club's most recent honour was in 2021 when they won Allsvenskan.
+The club's most recent honour was in 2023 when they won Allsvenskan.
 The club first played in Europe for the 1964–65 European season in the European Cup, and most recently in the 2021–22 European season in the group stage for the UEFA Champions League.
 Including the qualification stages, they have participated in the European Cup and UEFA Champions League eighteen times and in the UEFA Cup and UEFA Europa League seventeen times.
 The club have also played in other now defunct European competitions such as the UEFA Cup Winners' Cup and the UEFA Intertoto Cup.